danielaparker/jsoncons/README.md

 - Supports UTF16 (UTF32) encodings with size 2 (size 4) wide characters
 - Supports event based JSON parsing and serializing with user defined input and output handlers
 - Accepts and ignores single line comments that start with //, and multi line comments that start with /* and end with */
-- Parses files with duplicate names but uses only the last entry
+- Parses files with duplicate object member names but uses only the last entry
 - Supports optional escaping of the solidus (/) character
 - Supports reading a sequence of JSON texts from a stream
 - Supports optional escaping of non-ascii UTF-8 octets